Wusun: Language

 The Wusun are generally believed to be an Indo-European people and speak a language belonging to the Indo-Iranian branch.
 They are thought to be Iranian-speaking by the archaeologist Elena Kuzmina, linguist János Harmatta, Joseph Kitagawa, David Durand-Guédy, Turkologist Peter B. Golden and Central Asian scholar Denis Sinor.
-Yan Shigu (581 - 645 CE) described the Wusun's descendants with the exonym 胡人 Húrén "foreigners, barbarians", which had been used since the 6th century to denote Iranian peoples, especially Sogdians, in Central Asia, besides other non-Chinese peoples.
+Yan Shigu (581–645) described the Wusun's descendants with the exonym 胡人 Húrén "foreigners, barbarians", which had been used since the 6th century to denote Iranian peoples, especially Sogdians, in Central Asia, besides other non-Chinese peoples.
 Archaeological evidence also supports the idea that Wusuns were Iranian speakers.

 Edwin G. Pulleyblank has suggested that the Wusun, along with the Yuezhi, the Dayuan, the Kangju and the people of Yanqi, could have been Tocharian-speaking.
 Colin Masica and David Keightley also suggest that the Wusun were Tocharian-speaking.
-Sinor finds it difficult to include the Wusun within the Tocharian category of Indo-European until further research.
+Sinor found it difficult to include the Wusun within the Tocharian category of Indo-European until further research was done.
 J. P. Mallory has suggested that the Wusun contained both Tocharian and Iranian elements.
 Central Asian scholar Christopher I. Beckwith suggests that the Wusun were Indo-Aryan-speaking.
 The first syllable of the Wusun royal title Kunmi was probably the royal title while the second syllable referred to the royal family name.
 Beckwith specifically suggests an Indo-Aryan etymology of the title Kunmi.